-- SEC.
-4. Section 1500 of the Code of Civil Procedure is amended to read: - 1500.
-This chapter may be cited as the Uniform Disposition of Unclaimed Property Act Law.
-None of the provisions of this chapter shall apply to any type of property received by the state under the provisions of Chapters 1 to 6, inclusive, of this title.
+SEC.
+4. Section 1500 of the Code of Civil Procedure is amended to read:

+1500.
+This chapter may be cited as the Uniform-Disposition-of Unclaimed Property Act Law .
+None-of-the-provisions-of-this chapter-shall-apply-to-any-type-of-property-received-by-the-state under-the-provisions-of-Chapters-1-to-6,-inclusive,-of-this-title.

 Comment.
-This chapter has been substantially revised in order to harmonize its provisions with the recent decision of the United States Supreme Court in Texas v.
-New Jersey, 379 U.S. 674 (1965).
-The short title of the chapter has been revised, therefore, to reflect the fact that the chapter is no longer substantially the same as the Uniform Disposition of Unclaimed Property Act promulgated by the Commissioners on Uniform State Laws.
+The short title of the chapter has been revised to reflect the fact that the chapter is no longer substantially the same as the Uniform Disposition of Unclaimed Property Act promulgated by the Commissioners on Uniform State Laws.

-Although the provisions of this chapter do not apply to any type of property received by the state under Chapters 1-6 of this title, certain provisions in those chapters apply to this chapter.
-For example, Section 1300 provides that its definitions apply throughout this title.
-Therefore, the definition of "escheat" and "permanent escheat" that appear in that section govern the construction of this chapter as well as the construction of the other chapters in this title.
+The second sentence of this section has been recodified as subdivision (c) of Section 1502.

+§ 1501.
+Definitions

-- SEC.
-5. Section 1501 of the Code of Civil Procedure is amended to read: - 1501.
-As used in this chapter, unless the context otherwise requires: - (a) "Banking organization" means any national or state bank, trust company, banking company, savings bank, safe deposit company, er-a private banker engaged-in-business-in-thic-State, or any similar organization. - (b) "Business association" means any private corporation (ether than-a-public-corporation-er-utility), joint stock company, business trust, partnership, or any association for business purposes of two or more individuals, whether or not for profit, including, but not by way of limitation, a banking organization, financial organization, and insurance corporation. - (c) "Financial organization" means any federal or state savings and loan association, building and loan association, credit union, er investment company engaged-in-business-in-this-State, or any similar organization. - (d) "Government or governmental subdivision or agency" does not include the United States government or any officer, department, or agency thereof. - (a) (e) "Holder" means any person in possession of property subject to this chapter belonging to another, or who is trustee in case of a trust, or is indebted to another on an obligation subject to this chapter. - (e)(f) "Life insurance corporation" means any association or corporation transacting within--this-State the business of insurance on the lives of persons or insurance appertaining thereto, including, but not by way of limitation, endowments and annuities.
+SEC.
+5. Section 1501 of the Code of Civil Procedure is amended to read:

+1501.
+As used in this chapter, unless the context otherwise requires:

+(a) "Banking organization" means any national or state bank, trust company, banking company, savings bank, safe deposit company, er-a private banker engaged-in-business-in-this-State , or any similar organization .

+(b) "Business association" means any private corporation (ether than-a-public-corporation-or-utility), joint stock company, business trust, partnership, or any association for business purposes of two or more individuals, whether or not for profit, including, but not by way of limitation, a banking organization, financial organization, and insurance corporation.

+(c) "Financial organization" means any federal or state savings and loan association, building and loan association, credit union, er investment company engaged-in-business-in-this-State , or any similar organization .

+(d) "Government or governmental subdivision or agency" does not include the United States government or any officer, department, or agency thereof.

+(d) (e) "Holder" means any person in possession of property subject to this chapter belonging to another, or who is trustee in case of a trust, or is indebted to another on an obligation subject to this chapter.

+(e)(f) "Life insurance corporation" means any association or corporation transacting within--thie-State the business of insurance on the lives of persons or insurance appertaining thereto, including, but not by way of limitation, comments and annuities.

+(f) (g) "Owner" means-a-depositor-in-ease-of-a-deposity-a beneficiary-in-case-of-a-trust,-or-ereditor,-elaimant,-or-payee-in ease-of-other-choses-in-action,-or-any-person-having-a-legal-or equitable-interest-in-property-subject-to-this-chapter,-or-his-legal representative with respect to property subject to this chapter means a person who is entitled to the property.

-- $(\hat{x})(g)$ "Owner means a depositor in case of a deposit, a beneficiary in case of a trust, or creditor, claimant, or payer in case of other choses in action, or any person having a legal or equitable interest in property or a claim subject to this chapter, or his legal representative. - (6)(h) "Person" means any individual, business association, government or political governmental subdivision or agency, public authority, estate, two or more persons having a joint or common interest, or any other legal or commercial entity ether-than any-public-serperation-or-utility, whether such person is acting in his own right or in a representative or ficuciary capacity. - (k)--"Utility"-means-any-person-who-swas-or-operates-within this-State,-for-public-use,-any-plant,-equipment,-property,-franchise, or-license-for-the-transmission-of-communications-or-the-production, storage,-transmission,-sale,-delivery,-or-furnishing-of-electricity, water,-steam,-or-gas-
+(g) (h) "Person" means any individual, business association, government or pelitieal governmental subdivision or agency, public authority,-estate,-trust, two or more persons having a joint or common interest, or any other legal or commercial entity ether-than-any public-corporation-or-utility, whether such person is acting in his own right or in a representative or fiduciary capacity.

+(h)(i) "Utility" means any person who owns or operates within this-State, for public use, any plant, equipment, property, franchise, or license for the transmission of communications , the transportation or passage of persons or property, or the production, storage, transmission, sale, delivery, or furnishing of electricity, water, steam, or gas , whose rates are fixed by the Public Utilities Commission of this state or by a similar public agency of another state or of the United States .